txzhao/Model-Control-RCV/progress_log.md

 ### 2017-11-09

 - **done:**
   - We made a (preliminary) plan of our project, including 5 sprints of one week each.
-The [sprint project plan](#project_plan) can be found below.
+The sprint project plan can be found [here](#project_plan).
   - We started trying to find the inputs and outputs.
 The following graph illustrates the variabes.
   ![MPC Inputs/Outputs](https://github.com/txzhao/Model-Control-RCV/blob/master/pic/MPCInputOutput.jpg)

-<a name="project_plan"></a>
-  #### Project Plan:
-   1. Identify Input/Output variables to the MPC controller, as well as Input variables to the ROS simulator.
-(BONUS: Try to implement a simple PI-controller.)
-   2. Compute new dynamics.
-The ROS simulator used a toyota car, but now uses the RCV.
-This implies we need to change some dynamic variables, such as the mass, max wheel angle, etc.
-   3. Upgrade PI-controller to MPC-controller.
-   4. Integrate and verify the new system.
-The MPC controller should now work in ROS.
-   5. Movie and project completion.

 - **next move:**
   - Understand the input/output variables, such as what are their units.
   - Verify plan.